Medical Laboratory Science

 This program is divided into two parts:

 The pre-professional phase: you are completing required prerequisite courses and general education requirements for 2 years.

-The professional phase: you are in the MT program and completing the required coursework and clinical rotations for 2 years that will prepare you for this profession.
-This is a competitive Bachelor of Science degree program.
+The professional phase: you are in the MLS program and completing the required coursework and clinical rotations for 2 years that will prepare you for this profession.
+This is a capacity-constrained Bachelor of Science degree program.